Orsucciu/MuzeiShell/little_journal.md

 2 - Upscale the artwork if it is blury

 3 - Show a little museum-style card in the bottom-right corner, with a link to the wikiart entry

+4 - Update the archive files' metadata WITH NO external dependencies